m0d1nst4ll3r/43_printf/README.md

 Flags come first (#0- +), then width (a numerical value), then precision (a . followed optionally by a numerical value), then length (hh, h, l, ll, L, j, z, t), then the mandatory conversion specifier.

 Note: there are more flags than just those 5, this is a bonus for later.

+Note: there are also more conversions, such as 'b', absent in the man

 1. Flag characters
 	- Order is irrelevant, the 5 flags can come in any order and are all technically compatible with any conversion.
 However, the compiler will throw warnings (or errors with -Werror) if you use a conversion specifier with flags that aren´t meant to be used with it ("undefined behavior").